Bricktech2000/Resume/resume.md

 <!-- according to "Hack the Hill I Budget" spreadsheet (actual number is 21699.32$) -->

-- Contributed in developing [open-source participant tracker](https://github.com/HacktheHill/track-the-hack) built with Next.js and Prisma, used by over **1000 hackers** and **50 organizers** throughout hackathon.
+- Leading development of [open-source participant tracker](https://github.com/HacktheHill/track-the-hack) built with Next.js and Prisma, used by over **1000 hackers** and **50 organizers** throughout hackathon.
-- Collaborated with infrastructure and sponsorship teams to build and maintain internal payment portal powered by Stripe and React.js, allowing for over **20 000&dollar;** in sponsor payments to be processed.
+- Built and maintained internal payment portal powered by Stripe and React.js in collaboration with infrastructure and sponsorship teams, allowing for over **20 000&dollar;** in sponsor payments to be processed.

 <!--
 - Collaborated with design, development and community teams to fix various issues on [hackathon website](https://hackthehill.com/) and keep it up to date with event information